-In addition to the income tax withholding, if you take a payout prior to age 591⁄2 rather than rolling it over, in most cases you will be subject to a 10% early withdrawal penalty by the IRS.
-There are some exceptions to the penalty, such as death, disability, retirement after age 55 and payouts for certain medical expenses.
+If you take a payout prior to age 59% rather than rolling it over, in most cases you will be subject to a 10% early withdrawal penalty by the IRS on the taxable portion of your payout.
+Thus, Roth contributions and, if they are distributed in a "qualified" distribution, earnings on those contributions, are not subject to the 10% early withdrawal penalty.
+There are some exceptions to the penalty, such as death, disability, retirement after age 55, and payouts for certain medical expenses.
 Special rules also apply to distributions made to reservists who are called to active military duty.